hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 It's @hiiamboris fault which has not corrected me! :-)

-[17:15:28](#CMA1dHZ0RV0JVHe_QpsZnKa0wTkxQ8qf7B5dfNknpWs) <hiiamboris (NOT THIS ONE)>: bad because I have hard time even imagining how the docstrings would be spelled Ì†ΩÌ∏â
+[17:15:28](#CMA1dHZ0RV0JVHe_QpsZnKa0wTkxQ8qf7B5dfNknpWs) <hiiamboris (NOT THIS ONE)>: bad because I have hard time even imagining how the docstrings would be spelled üòâ

 [17:24:11](#1kH1A22Gf6saYqMOlT-caJiL5_NwtT1Nao7EHiPhyXY) <GiuseppeChillemi (GiuseppeChillemi)>:
 Now I have understood and no, I do not map different meaning but the working of the element in the meaning which the arg is representing (as `copy/part`)